 We ask you a few things about yourself and your team (aka your personal data), such as your geographic location, email address(es), name(s), and telephone number(s).
 We also ask for your facebook user name, but no need to share it if you don’t want to.
 All of this is specifically to make using our service easier.

 Also, knowing your location and the type of sport you play helps us to improve the service to meet your specific needs over time.

 In addition to any locational data you provide, RosterBot will store your IP address and use your IP address to determine the city and/or region from which you are accessing RosterBot.

-We definitely need your email address, etc. when you register and create your team because, well … that’s how the service works.
+We need your email address when you register and create your team because that’s how the service works.
 You don’t, however, need to give us your real name so long as you don’t purchase services from RosterBot.
-Our FAQ explains this in more detail.

 There are some situations where RosterBot will email you before you can be confirmed, such as when your Team Manager has explicitly triggered an email.
 An example of this is Team Emails and Event Invites.